How to apply for Social Work

 • be asked to submit a short piece of written work (in the form of an extended personal statement, with responses to specific questions)

-• complete a written task based on a presentation by an ‘expert by experience’
+• complete a group exercise based on a presentation by an ‘expert by experience’ – someone with lived experience of social work services

 • be interviewed by a selection panel (usually comprising of academic staff, social work practitioners and ‘experts by experience’)